 Hamachi crudo is deeply flavorful and is paired well with fresh ingredients.
 Here, it's mixed in single-serving salads with shaved daikon, radishes, cucumbers, jalapeños, and ponzu.

 Chicken and Waffles

 Skewer popcorn-sized fried chicken with a small waffle square for a delicious taste of southern comfort food.
 Use food coloring to dye the waffles for a decorative spin and don't forget the syrup.

 Cucumber and Salmon Slices

-Another excellent option for summer nuptials, fresh cucumber slices with raw salmon is easy to prepare and can be customized for any taste.
+Another excellent option for summer nuptials, fresh cucumber slices with raw salmon are easy to prepare and can be customized for any taste.
 It looks absolutely delectable with avocado, seasoning, and dill.

 Sweet, salty, and mouthwatering, nothing says celebration quite like Mexican street corn.
 These tiny iterations were spiked with skewers for more demure bites.

 Tropical Fruit Salad Bowls